 Perfectly Seamless Tooth Restoration

-A dental crown serves as a protective “cap” positioned atop a tooth that has experienced fractures, undergone root canal therapy, become discolored, suffered decay, or displays an irregular shape.
-Uniquely tailored and precisely fitted, these dental crowns seamlessly harmonize with the color and shape of your original teeth, boasting a lifespan exceeding 15 years.
-Additionally, crowns are occasionally employed to secure a dental bridge, crown a dental implant, or fulfill specific cosmetic alterations and aesthetic desires.
+A dental crown is a protective “cap” placed over a tooth that has been fractured, treated with a root canal, discolored, decayed, or has an irregular shape.
+Custom-designed and expertly fitted, these crowns blend effortlessly with the color and shape of your natural teeth, often lasting more than 15 years.
+Additionally, crowns are used to secure dental bridges, crown dental implants, or address specific cosmetic and aesthetic concerns.

-Similar to all other dental procedures, the process commences with a dental assessment, in which the dentist examines and cleans your teeth, ensuring their readiness for a seamless placement.
-Should the tooth be fractured or significantly impaired due to decay, the affected portions will be extracted, facilitating the dental crown in its role of safeguarding the tooth against progressive decay.
+Like all dental procedures, the process begins with a dental exam, where the dentist evaluates and cleans your teeth to ensure they are ready for a smooth crown placement.
+If the tooth is fractured or severely damaged by decay, the affected portions will be removed to prepare for the crown, which will help protect the tooth from further decay.

-Subsequently, utilizing dental putty, we will create an impression of your teeth, a crucial step in crafting complete porcelain crowns.
-Following this, a provisional dental crown will be placed on your teeth, serving as a temporary solution until your next appointment.
-In scenarios where a tooth is absent and there’s a desire to replace it with a dental implant, an impression of the implant and the neighboring teeth will be taken.
-This impression will then be employed by our laboratory to produce a personalized crown tailored to your specifications.
+Next, we use dental putty to take an impression of your teeth, a critical step in creating custom porcelain crowns.
+A temporary crown will be placed on your tooth, providing a short-term solution until your next visit.
+If a tooth is missing and you’re looking to replace it with a dental implant, we’ll take an impression of the implant and surrounding teeth.
+This impression will then be sent to our lab to craft a personalized crown just for you.

 Installation

-During your second visit, the temporary crown will be removed and exchanged with a permanent one.
-The crown will be firmly affixed using either resilient dental cement or a concealed screw mechanism.
-To finalize the procedure, we will refine the crown’s surface to a polished finish and make any essential modifications to guarantee your utmost comfort and confidence.
+At your second appointment, the temporary crown will be removed and replaced with the permanent crown.
+The crown will be securely bonded using strong dental cement or a hidden screw mechanism.
+To complete the process, we’ll polish the crown’s surface and make any necessary adjustments to ensure it fits comfortably and looks great.

-The expense of a dental crown can significantly differ from patient to patient.
-Under a standard insurance plan, a single crown usually averages around $200 to $600 or more.
-In the absence of insurance, a reasonable estimate for a crown would range from approximately $800 to $1200 and beyond.
-Many individuals consider a dental crown an obvious choice to restore the appearance and function of their mouth, but the cost might still give you pause.
+The cost of a dental crown can vary greatly from patient to patient.
+With a standard insurance plan, a single crown typically ranges from $200 to $600 or more.
+Without insurance, the cost for a crown generally falls between $800 and $1200 or higher.
+While many people view dental crowns as an ideal solution for restoring both the appearance and function of their teeth, the price may still raise some concerns.

-- The type of crown and the chosen material.
+- The type of crown and the material chosen.

-- The intricacy and location of the procedure.
+- The complexity and location of the procedure.

-- Specific supplies and equipment required for your personalized treatment.
+- Specific supplies and equipment required for your custom treatment.

-It’s essential to remember that no dental clinic can provide an accurate quote via phone.
-Your requirements are as unique as your smile.
-Consulting with a dentist and undergoing an oral examination is crucial to explore your treatment alternatives and obtain a precise quote.
-If you possess dental insurance, we’re here to assist you in obtaining a quote for submission, allowing you to understand your out-of-pocket expenses before reaching a decision.
+It’s important to note that no dental office can provide an exact quote over the phone.
+Since your needs are as unique as your smile, scheduling a consultation and undergoing an oral exam is essential to determine your treatment options and receive an accurate quote.
+If you have dental insurance, we can help you get a quote to submit, so you’ll know your out-of-pocket costs before making a decision.

 Contact us today